giganttheo/giganttheo.github.io/_posts/2022-03-04-romanian_asr.md

 However, as I am writting this blog post, the [`pyctcdecode`](https://github.com/kensho-technologies/pyctcdecode) library does not yet implement Transformer language models.
 And the [`Wav2Vec2ProcessorWithLM`](https://huggingface.co/docs/transformers/v4.16.2/en/model_doc/wav2vec2#transformers.Wav2Vec2ProcessorWithLM) class from the `transformers` library only supports this library for CTC, LM-boosted output.

-According to Patrick Von Platen on [his article](https://huggingface.co/blog/wav2vec2-with-ngram), a Transformer-language model gives better results than a $5$-gram language model but comes with a cost in computation that may not be worth-it for most use cases.
+According to Patrick Von Platen in [his article](https://huggingface.co/blog/wav2vec2-with-ngram), a Transformer-language model gives better results than a $5$-gram language model but comes with a cost in computation that may not be worth-it for most use cases.

 >E.g., for the large Wav2Vec2 checkpoint that was fine-tuned on 10min only, an n-gram reduces the word error rate (WER) compared to no LM by ca. 80% while a Transformer-based LM only reduces the WER by another 23% compared to the n-gram.
 This relative WER reduction becomes less, the more data the acoustic model has been trained on.
 E.g., for the large checkpoint a Transformer-based LM reduces the WER by merely 8% compared to an n-gram LM whereas the n-gram still yields a 21% WER reduction compared to no language model.